Dimmu Borgir: Forces of the Northern Night and Eonian

 The band originally announced in August 2013 that work had commenced on the band's next album.
 However, the production and release of the album has faced numerous delays.
 It will mark the longest-ever gap between each studio release.
 Following various delays, the Oslo and Wacken Orchestra performances, recorded between 2011 and 2012, were released on CD/DVD/Blu-ray format on 28 April 2017 worldwide as their third live video release titled Forces of the Northern Night.
 Silenoz recently revealed that the band is in the mixing stage of the follow-up to Abrahadabra.
 Ten songs will feature on the next album and they have said it has since been completed.
 On 18 December 2017 it was announced that the first single from the new album will be initially released on a 7-inch vinyl EP, and will be titled Interdimensional Summit, and was released on 23 February 2018.
 The new album was titled Eonian and was released on 4 May through Nuclear Blast, and marked the band's first new release of original material in almost eight years.
 A second song from the new album, "Council of Wolves and Snakes", was made available for streaming online on 30 March.
-On 28 May, it was announced that Victor Brandt (Entombed A.D., Firespawn) had officially joined as the band's new bassist.
+On 28 May, it was announced that Victor Brandt (Entombed A.D., Firespawn) had officially joined as the band's new touring bassist.

-Eleventh studio album
+Upcoming tenth studio album

-According to recent updates on the band member's Instagram accounts, the band are now in the process of writing and pre-production for their eleventh studio album.
-Silenoz has stated in a recent interview that the band would not take as long to release their next album.
+According to updates on the band members' Instagram accounts in September 2020, the band is in the process of writing and pre-production for their tenth studio album.
+Silenoz originally claimed the new album wouldn't take as long to release.
+However, he later took back this statement in December 2023, where he said the band was not prepared to rush the album, and said it will be finished when it is finished, and referred to the 8 years it took Eonian to be released as the longest time it could take for the next album.

-Influences and musical style
+A cover album was released on December 8, 2023, titled Inspiratio Profanus.
+It contains all the covers the band has recorded up to Abrahadabra.

+On March 30, 2024, during a show in Norway, the band reunited with former members Tjodalv, ICS Vortex and Mustis for a live performance.

+On August 18, 2024, Galder announced via his Instagram account that he had left Dimmu Borgir, playing his last show the day before at Dynamo Metal Fest.

+In December 2024, it was revealed on the band's official Instagram that they had entered the studio to record their tenth studio album, indicating a possibility it will be released later in 2025.
+In September 2025, the band revealed that the new album is now recorded, mastered and completed, with a release date and album title to be revealed soon.